decentraweb/decentraweb-live-cache/Readme.md

 # Decentraweb Ethereum Address Resolution Cache
-This service aims to maintain name-to-address and address-to-name cache that is updated in realtime.
+This monorepo contain package that aims to maintain name-to-address and address-to-name cache that is updated in realtime.
-Cache data is stored in Redis.
+Also, here you can find simple web service that uses this package to provide REST API for name and address resolution.
 ## Setup
 To start service do following:
 1. Clone repository
-2. Run `npm install`
+2. Run `npm install --foreground-scripts`
 3. Copy `.env.example` file to `.env` and set `REDIS_URL`, `ETH_NETWORK` and `WEBSOCKET_URL`.

 **Note** Currently only `mainnet` and `goerli` networks are supported.

 ## Seeding DB
-In repository root there is `seed_data` directory that contains JSON files with seed data pulled from specific ETH network at specific block number.
+There is `packages/dweb-live-cache/seed_data` directory that contains JSON files with seed data pulled from specific ETH network at specific block number.
 This allows to skip indexing all blocks since resolver contracts were deployed.

 Before seeding DB make sure that `.env` file is configured properly.